Cardamine douglassii

 Cardamine douglassii, the limestone bittercress or purple cress, is a perennial forb that produces white to pink or purple flowers in early spring.
 It is native to Ontario, Canada, as well as the eastern and central United States.

 Description

 Cardamine douglassii has an erect unbranched stem which is 10-25 cm tall and sparsely to densely hairy.
 The basal leaves are simple, heart shaped or round, 5-15 cm, borne on 4-12 cm long petioles.
 There are 3 to 8 oblong to lanceolate leaves on the stem, which are 2-5 cm long and 5 to 25 mm wide.
 The margins may be smooth or coarsely toothed.

-Although colors range from purple to a purplish white, it is important to note that entirely white petals are rare among this species.
+Although colors range from purple to a purplish white, entirely white petals are rare among this species.
 The flowers are borne in a raceme and are typically born from mid-March to late April.
 The petals are 7 to 15 mm long and 3 to 5 mm wide.
 The fruit is linear, 1.5-4 cm long and 1.5 to 2 mm wide.